OskarMunck/Thesis/README.md

 Below follows some initial analyis.

 ## File structure
-0: Preprocessing and data wrangling
+0: Preprocessing and data wrangling\n
-1: Explorative data analysis
+1: Explorative data analysis\n
 2: topic modelling -  our own implementation of the BERTopic pipeline
 3: Analysis of topic models
 4: Modified topic tiling implementation to be used with transformer based topic modelling